Are there near-threshold Coulomb-like Baryonia?

 For convenience, instead of using the standard coupling $C_0$ we will define the reduced coupling

 where we have flipped the sign of the coupling such that the delta-shell generates a bound state for $c_0 \geq 1$ with binding momentum $\gamma = (c_0 - 1) / R_c$.
 We can compute the spectrum as a function of $c_0$ and $R_c$.
 If we choose $R_c = 1\,{\rm fm}$, which seems a sensible value, we obtain the binding energies of Fig.~(\ref{Ycc-binding}).
 For $c_0 \to - \infty$, which corresponds to a hard core at $R_c$, the ground state survives with $E_B = - 0.09^{+0.06}_{-0.08}\,{\rm MeV}$.
 For $c_0 = 1$, OPE shifts the binding energy from zero to $E_B = -1.9^{+0.5}_{-0.6}$, which indicates a moderate contribution from Coulomb-like OPE.
 In addition for $c_0 > 0.9^{+0.2}_{-0.4}$ a shallow excited state appears.
-We do not know the form of the short-range interaction between heavy baryons, but while for the $Y_{cc}$ short-range repulsion cannot be discarded, for the $Y_{c \bar c}$ short-range attraction is more likely.
+We do not know the form of the short-range interaction between heavy baryons.
+Phenomenological arguments (vector meson exchange) suggest that for the $Y_{cc}$ ($Y_{c \bar c}$) short-range repulsion (attraction) is more likely~\footnote{ $\omega$ exchange will generate a central force that is repulsive (attractive) for $\Sigma_c \Lambda_{c1}$ ($\bar{\Sigma}_c \Lambda_{c1}$), while $\rho$ exchange will generate a non-diagonal spin-spin force which for $S=1$ ($\vec{\sigma}_1 \cdot \vec{\sigma}_2 = 1$) has the same (opposite) sign of OPE for $\Sigma_c \Lambda_{c1}$ ($\bar{\Sigma}_c \Lambda_{c1}$).
+The strength of $\omega$ exchange can be deduced from $SU(3)$-flavour symmetry and the OZI rule.
+The $\rho$ coupling can be deduced from vector meson dominance and the electromagnetic decay $\Gamma(\Lambda_{c1} \to \Sigma_c \gamma)$.
+Unfortunately the size of this partial width is unknown. }.
 However the cut-off radius $R_c = 1\,{\rm fm}$ probably lies in an intermediate zone dominated by two-pion exchange and other contributions which might be attractive.
-Hence we expect the fundamental state of $Y_{c \bar c}$ baryonium to be deeper than the predictions from OPE alone (thus implying the existence of a shallow excited state), though there is no clear way to estimate how much exactly.
+Hence we expect the fundamental state of the double charmed $Y_{c c}$ (and maybe the $Y_{c \bar c}$ baryonium too) to be deeper than the predictions from OPE alone (thus implying the existence of a shallow excited state), though there is no model-independent way to estimate how much exactly.
+Yet regardless of the short-range details a shallow state should survive.

+The previous idea can be applied to discuss the effects of annihilation in the $Y_{c \bar c}(5045)$ baryonium.
+If we allow the short-range delta-shell potential to be complex the imaginary piece will represent $\Lambda_{c1} \bar{\Sigma}_c$ annihilation.
+As before we define the reduced couplings